vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 of Barve was not to be so appeased.
-He pressed for conviction ; and Tilak and Agarkar, though declared "free from any suspicion of malvolence " were found guilty of having " thoughtlessly published defama- tory " articles and were sentenced (i6th july 1882) each to four months simple imprisonment.
+He pressed for conviction ; and Tilak and Agarkar, though declared "free from any suspicion of malvolence " were found guilty of having " thoughtlessly published defama###tory " articles and were sentenced (i6th july 1882) each to four months simple imprisonment.

 The decision of the High Court caused no surprise,